learn practical ai-first strategies to help your small business thrive as ai search features change how customers find you online.

 This isn't about gaming the system—it's about building genuine visibility.
 Focus on high-intent searches (e.g., 'best [your product] for [specific need]') where buyers are ready to act.

 Start simple.
-These foundational steps help embed your business as a key player in AI's mind.
+These foundational steps help embed your business as a key player in AI (opens in a new tab)'s mind.
 No coding required—just consistency and a little outreach.

 Your roadmap to AI search optimization success